-To install the ServeRAID files while installing Windows NT:
+To install the ServeRAID device driver while installing Windows NT:

-- 1. Use the ServerGuide Diskette Factory to create an IBM ServeRAID Device Driver Diskette. - 2.
-Insert the Windows NT boot diskette into the diskette drive or insert the bootable Windows NT CD into the CD-ROM drive; then, restart the server.

-- 3. When the message Setup is inspecting your computer's hardware configuration... appears, press the F6 key. - After loading some files, Windows NT displays a screen that allows you to manually specify an adapter.
-When this screen appears, press S to specify additional devices. - 5.
-When prompted in the next window, select Other from the list. - 6.
-When prompted to insert the Manufacturer-supplied-hardware support disk, insert the IBM ServeRAID Device Driver Diskette into the diskette drive; then, press Enter. - 7.
-Select IBM ServeRAID Adapter; then, press Enter.
+- Insert the Windows NT boot diskette into the diskette drive or insert the bootable Windows NT CD into the CD-ROM drive; then, restart the server. - 2.
+When the message Setup is inspecting your computer's hardware configuration... appears, press the F6 key. - After loading some files, Windows NT displays a screen that allows you to manually specify an adapter.
+When this screen appears, press S to specify additional devices. - 4.
+When prompted in the next window, select Other from the list. - When prompted to insert the Manufacturer-supplied-hardware support disk, insert the IBM ServeRAID Device Driver Diskette into the diskette drive; then, press Enter. - Select IBM ServeRAID Adapter; then, press Enter.
 A message similar to the following will appear.
-Setup is loading files (IBM ServeRAID Adapter).... - 8.
-When prompted, press Enter to continue. - 9.
-Use the instructions provided in the Windows NT manual to complete the normal installation process. - 10.
-After you complete the installation, be sure to apply the latest Service Pack.
+Setup is loading files (IBM ServeRAID Adapter).... - 7.
+When prompted, press Enter to continue. - 8.
+Use the instructions provided in the Windows NT manual to complete the normal installation process. - 9.
+After you complete the installation, be sure to apply the latest Service Pack. - 10.
+Continue with "Installing the Background-Server Component for Windows NT" on page 67.